Active Digital Twins via Active Inference: Active inference for digital twins

+where $Q(D^f_{t}; \boldsymbol{\theta})$ denotes the posterior over the $f$th hidden state factor, $f=1,\ldots,F$.
 These factors may represent distinct aspects of the generative process, potentially varying in dimensionality, transition dynamics, and association with specific observation modalities.
 Similarly, observations can be structured into $M$ distinct modalities \mbox{$O=\lbrace O^1,\ldots,O^M\rbrace$}, where each $O^m$, $m=1,\ldots,M$, corresponds to a separate sensory channel used by the agent at each time step.
 For example, in a DT application for the human health, one hidden state factor may represent a patient’s metabolic state, while another factor could encode cardiovascular function.
 Correspondingly, observation modalities may include blood glucose readings and heart rate measurements, each providing information about different latent physiological processes.

 In this multi-modal, multi-factor setup, the observation likelihood array $\mathbf{A}$ becomes a collection of $M$ sub-arrays $\mathbf{A}=\lbrace \mathbf{A}^1,\ldots,\mathbf{A}^M\rbrace$, with each $\mathbf{A}^m$, $m=1,\ldots,M$, representing the observation model for the $m$th modality.
 Each sub-array encodes the likelihood \mbox{$p(O^m\mid D^1,\ldots,D^F;\boldsymbol{\phi})$}, capturing the dependency of that observation modality on the hidden state factors.
 Similarly, the transition model $\mathbf{B}$ is represented as a collection of $F$ sub-arrays $\mathbf{B}=\lbrace \mathbf{B}^1,\ldots,\mathbf{B}^F\rbrace$, under the assumption that hidden state factors evolve independently without influencing each other.
 Each $\mathbf{B}^f$, $f=1,\ldots,F$, encodes the dynamics $p(D^f_t\mid D^f_{t-1},u^f_{t-1};\boldsymbol{\phi})$, conditioned on the previous state and action for that factor.
 Note that control states are factorized analogously to hidden states, such that $U=\lbrace U^1,\ldots,U^F\rbrace$.
 Each control factor $U^f$ governs the transitions of the corresponding digital state factor $D^f$, with a dimensionality matching the number of possible control actions applicable to that aspect of the system.